Signet Jewelers (NYSE:SIG) Trading Down 4.4%

-A number of equities analysts have weighed in on SIG shares.
-TheStreet upgraded Signet Jewelers from a “c” rating to a “b” rating in a report on Friday, September 3rd. upped their price target on Signet Jewelers from $68.00 to $79.00 and gave the stock a “neutral” rating in a report on Friday, June 11th.
-Citigroup upped their price target on Signet Jewelers from $68.00 to $79.00 and gave the stock a “neutral” rating in a report on Friday, June 11th.
-Telsey Advisory Group upped their price target on Signet Jewelers from $85.00 to $94.00 and gave the stock a “market perform” rating in a report on Friday, September 3rd.
-Finally, Zacks Investment Research upgraded Signet Jewelers from a “hold” rating to a “buy” rating and set a $85.00 price target for the company in a report on Monday, August 30th.
-Four analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-According to MarketBeat.com, the company has a consensus rating of “Hold” and an average target price of $87.40.
+A number of equities research analysts have weighed in on SIG shares.
+TheStreet upgraded shares of Signet Jewelers from a “c” rating to a “b” rating in a research report on Friday, September 3rd.
+Telsey Advisory Group lifted their price target on shares of Signet Jewelers from $85.00 to $94.00 and gave the company a “market perform” rating in a research report on Friday, September 3rd.
+Wells Fargo & Company upgraded shares of Signet Jewelers from an “equal weight” rating to an “overweight” rating and lifted their price objective for the company from $80.00 to $100.00 in a report on Thursday, September 16th.
+Zacks Investment Research upgraded shares of Signet Jewelers from a “hold” rating to a “buy” rating and set a $85.00 price objective for the company in a report on Monday, August 30th.
+Finally, lifted their price objective on shares of Signet Jewelers from $68.00 to $79.00 and gave the company a “neutral” rating in a report on Friday, June 11th.
+Four analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+Based on data from MarketBeat, Signet Jewelers presently has a consensus rating of “Hold” and a consensus price target of $87.40.

-The company also recently declared a quarterly dividend, which will be paid on Friday, November 26th.
-Investors of record on Friday, October 29th will be given a dividend of $0.18 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, November 26th.
+Stockholders of record on Friday, October 29th will be issued a dividend of $0.18 per share.
+The ex-dividend date is Thursday, October 28th.
 This represents a $0.72 annualized dividend and a dividend yield of 0.90%.
-The ex-dividend date is Thursday, October 28th.
-Signet Jewelers’s dividend payout ratio is currently 34.12%.
+Signet Jewelers’s payout ratio is currently 34.12%.

 Signet Jewelers Ltd. engages in the retail of diamond jewelry.
 It operates through the following business segments: North America, International, and Others.
 The North America segment operates jewelry stores in malls, mall-based kiosks, and off-mall locations throughout the U.S. and Canada.
 The International sells primarily in the UK and Ireland under the H.